-- 7. The flow at surface should be properly diverted away from the well while the grout mixture is setting up. - 8.
-The well configuration at surface should meet the standards and guidelines outline in the Groundwater Protection Regulation (GWPR 2016) and included proper surface seal, stickup, and locking well cap. - 9.
-Following the drilling and well installation, a combination of air surging and jetting should be used to promote the migration of the fine-grained material, capable of passing the slot opening, to enter the well and to be removed during the development process.
-Other methods such as surging and bailing with a cable tool rig should be considered as a second approach to development to promote the highest well yields.
+- 5. The screen assembly will be telescoping, lowered into place attached to a riser and kpacker assembly.
+The well will be completed with a naturally developed filter pack. - 6.
+Following the drilling and well installation, well development will be completed using an airlifting and surging method.
+This process promotes the migration of the fine-grained material, capable of passing through the slot opening, to enter the well and to be removed during the development process.
+Other methods such as "bailing" the well could be considered as a second approach to development if required.

 Field parameters including pH, temperature, conductivity, turbidity and sand production will be monitored by the hydrogeological consultant to ensure adequate development is completed.
-The intended purpose of TW5 is to provide the Town with potable drinking water at the highest yields.
-As such, turbidity will need to remain stable below 10 Nephelometric Turbidity unit (NTU) to deem the development complete.
-The contractor should budget enough time (3 to 6 hours per meter of screen or as seen fit) and effort for this portion of the project. - 10.
-The water produced during the development task should be diverted to the nearest stormwater outfall point (Figure 2).
+The intended purpose of TW6 is to provide the Town with potable drinking water at the highest yields.
+As such, turbidity values during the development will need to remain stable below 10 Nephelometric Turbidity unit (NTU) to deem the development complete.
+The contractor should budget enough time (3-hour per meter of screen or as seen fit) and effort for this portion of the project.

+- 7. The water produced during the development task should be diverted to the nearest stormwater outfall point (Figure 1).
 Sediment from the development water should be removed prior to entering the storm drain outlet.
-This could be achieved using a settling tank (e.g. roll off bin etc.) and pumping the water off the top of the tank.
-Also, sediments pads (e.g. hay bails etc.) could be laid near the discharge point as a second approach to filtering the water. - 11.
-The testing program will be completed directly after the development and will consist of a step-rate test (5 steps of 1 hour) and a 72-hour constant-rate aquifer test.
+This could be achieved using a settling tank (e.g. roll off bin etc.) and pumping the water off the top of the tank. - 8.
+The testing program will be completed after the development and will consist of a step-rate test (5 steps of 1-hour) and a 48-hour constant-rate aquifer test.
 Recovery time should also be budgeted between the step rate and constant rate tests (minimum 1-2 hours or to 90% of pre-pumping water level) and after the constant rate test is completed (water level must recover to 95% of the non-pumping level before the pump can be removed from the well).

-As a note, other wells (8-inch diameter) in the lower Gibsons aquifer have been previously tested at 1200 to 1500 m3/day and the goal is to achieve a higher rate for TW5.
+As a note, other wells (8-inch diameter) in the Gibsons Aquifer have been previously tested up to 1900 m^3 /day (TW3) and the goal is to achieve a rate that is equal or higher for TW6.

-12. The aquifer testing program will be designed to meet the licensing requirements under the Water Sustainability Act (WSA) and therefore all relevant tasks related to section 4 of the Guidance for Technical Assessment Requirements in Support of an Application for Groundwater use in British Columbia (2016) and the Guide to Conducting Well pumping Tests (MOE ISBN 978-0-7726-7033-5) will need to be completed or addressed.
+9. The aquifer testing program will be designed to meet the licensing requirements under the Water Sustainability Act (WSA) and therefore all relevant tasks related to section 4 of the Guidance for Technical Assessment Requirements in Support of an Application for Groundwater use in British Columbia (2016) and the Guide to Conducting Well pumping Tests (MOE ISBN 978-0-7726-7033-5) will need to be completed or addressed.